 it shall be taken to constitute permitted two-up and is not unlawful.

-(1a) Subject to subsection (1b), a permit issued under section 51 that authorises playing or the conduct of gaming at the game known as “two-up” to take place during the course of the day on which a race meeting is held (race day) may also authorise playing or gaming at that game to continue, for the period specified in the permit, into the day after race day.
+(1a) Subject to subsection (1b), a permit issued under section 51 that authorises playing or the conduct of gaming at the game known as two-up to take place during the course of the day on which a race meeting is held (race day) may also authorise playing or gaming at that game to continue, for the period specified in the permit, into the day after race day.

-(1b) A permit that authorises playing or gaming at the game known as “two-up” to continue into the day after race day ceases to have effect if playing or gaming at that game does not begin during race day.
+(1b) A permit that authorises playing or gaming at the game known as two-up to continue into the day after race day ceases to have effect if playing or gaming at that game does not begin during race day.

-(2) A reference in this section to a country race club is a reference to a club which is not a club situate inside a radius in any direction of 100 kilometres of the Burswood Casino as referred to in the Casino (Burswood Island) Agreement Act 1985.
+(2) A reference in this section to a country race club is a reference to a club which is not a club situate inside a radius in any direction of 100 km of the Burswood Casino as referred to in the Casino (Burswood Island) Agreement Act 1985.

 [Section 80 amended by No. 24 of 1998 s.
 54; No. 35 of 2003 s.
 151; No. 25 of 2011 s.
 9.]

-81. Permitted “two-up”, other than at country race meetings
+81. Two-up at other places

-(1) Where persons play or conduct gaming at the game known as “two-up”, and that game and the gaming associated with that game —
+(1) Where persons play or conduct gaming at the game known as two-up, and that game and the gaming associated with that game —

-(a) takes place at approved premises, not being a place situate inside a radius in any direction of 100 kilometres of the Burswood Casino as referred to in the Casino (Burswood Island) Agreement Act 1985;
+(a) takes place at approved premises, not being a place situate inside a radius in any direction of 100 km of the Burswood Casino as referred to in the Casino (Burswood Island) Agreement Act 1985; and

 (b) is conducted —

-(i) in the manner in which the game “two-up” is customarily conducted in that locality of the State, whether with coins or dice;
+(i) in the manner in which the game two-up is customarily conducted in that locality of the State, whether with coins or dice; and

 (ia) not for the purposes of private gain or any commercial undertaking; and